 If you get lucky and manage to catch a leprechaun you need to be smarter than him or else you will be easily tricked which can have damaging results, never take your eye off him or he will vanish.

-A captured leprechaun will grant you three wishes or a gold coin to bribe his way to freedom but this is when things can go terrible wrong if the wrong decisions are made.
+A captured leprechaun will grant you three wishes or a gold coin to bribe his way to freedom but this is when things can go terribly wrong if the wrong decisions are made.

-One common story was of Seamus in County Mayo who wished to be the richest man on a tropical Ireland but when his wish came true he suddenly realized that there were no shops or pubs on the island to spend his money or even people to talk with.
-Unfortunately Seamus became bored after a few hours on the Island and had to waste his third wish to return to Ireland.
+One common story was of Seamus in County Mayo who wished to be the richest man on a tropical island.
+However, when his wish came true he suddenly realized that there were no shops or pubs on the island to spend his money or even people to talk with.
+Unfortunately, Seamus became bored after a few hours on the Island and had to waste his third wish to return to Ireland.
 This could be how the phrase “luck of the Irish” originated from.

-One of the biggest tips an Irish person can give anyone is to never listen to what the Irish leprechaun says, no matter what.
-The leprechauns are great mind players and will say anything into confusing you into making the wrong wishes, although he is smart he can be fooled.
+One of the biggest tips an Irish person can give anyone is to never listen to what the Irish leprechauns say, no matter what.
+The leprechauns are great mind players and will say anything to confuse you.
+You’ll make the wrong wishes, although he is smart he can be fooled.